Life Insurance with Lupus Nephritis.

 So, let’s begin our discussion…

 By stating very clearly that accidental death policies are NOT TRUE LIFE INSURANCE POLICIES.
-This is why you don’t need be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage in the event that you die of a “natural” cause of death.
+This is why you don’t need to be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage if you die of a “natural” cause of death.

 Now at this point…

 “What do you mean by NATURAL CAUSE of death?”

 When we use the term “natural cause of death” we’re referring to an “illness-based” death like you would experience as a result of: